Why It's Outdated to Favour Presenteeism over Productivity

 While the pandemic has normalised remote work, employees are still unsure to what degree; studies performed during the height of COVID-19 in 2020 have shown that over half of UK workers felt the obligation to physically show up at their offices.

-Unfortunately, there are psychological reasons why presenteeism is so predominant in our work culture.
+Unfortunately, there are psychological reasons why presenteeism is so predominant in our workplace culture.
 One of them is the “exposure effect”.
 When people are exposed to someone more than others, there's a bigger chance they'll grow affinity towards them.

 In other words, a worker that's always physically present and visible will socially integrate themselves better with their higher-ups, inevitably leading to higher chances of a promotion or a raise.